Christmas in London is the most wonderful time of the year!

 Due to the fact that Disney’s Frozen was playing in West End at Theatre Royal Drury Lane, the theme for 2021 was… Frozen!

-New for 2022 is the Covent Garden Christmas Sleigh.
+New for 2022 was the Covent Garden Christmas Sleigh.
 The perfect background for a photo op and sure to become one of London’s most instagrammable spots for the holidays!

 The decorated sleigh is located in the South Hall of the Market Building.